Free Jazz Sundays in Bermondsey Square

 Admit you’re still just a big kid and hop on this 7¼ inch gauge miniature railway in Brockwell Park for a return journey from Herne Hill Gates to the Brockwell Lido for the princely sum of …

-Shakespeare’s Globe is without fail one of the cultural highlights of summer in London.
-It’s a rare chance to experience Shakespearean performances out in the open, as they were …
+Shakespeare’s Globe is one of the cultural highlights of summer in London.
+It’s a rare chance to experience Shakespearean performances out in the open, as they were intended to be …

 The V&A is staging the UK’s first major exhibition in almost 30 years dedicated to Cartier jewels and watches, exploring how the Maison became an unparalleled force in the jewellery and …